WBKA Basic Assessment

 Results are not given on the day of the Assessment, so you will find out how you did at a later stage.
 Certificates are usually issued through local associations, so they may be presented at a suitable opportunity.

-You can download the current Basic Assessment Syllabus and Application Form here:
+You can download the current Basic Assessment Syllabus here: